What is a DO vs MD?

 Below, we’ve answered several questions to help you further understand the differences between a DO and an MD.

-The difference between a DO and an MD is largely their differing philosophies.
+The biggest difference between a DO and an MD is their philosophies.
 Where DOs take a more holistic, or osteopathic, approach to medicine, MDs follow the allopathic approach.
-One approach is not superior to the other, they are simply different and tackle health differently.
+One approach is not superior to the other; they are simply different and tackle health differently.

 One of the major appeals to the osteopathic profession is that DOs believe in full-body healing, or the idea that the body has an innate ability to heal itself.
-They also believe in body connectivity, or that health and the body affect and are affected by environment and lifestyle.
+They also believe in body connectivity, or that health and the body are affected by the environment and lifestyle.

 They, therefore, work with their patients in a way that emphasizes comprehensive healing, the entire body, and the connectivity of the patient’s body to their entire life.